Metrics of Positive Ricci Curvature on Simply-Connected Manifolds of Dimension $6k$: Simply-Connected -Dimensional Manifolds

 Two systems of invariants $(H,\mu,w,p)$ and $(H^\prime,\mu^\prime,w^\prime,p^\prime)$ are \emph{equivalent} if there is an isomorphism $\phi\colon H\to H^\prime$ such that $\phi^*\mu^\prime=\mu$, $\phi(w)=w^\prime$ and $\phi^*p^\prime=p$.
 It is then clear that two manifolds that are orientation-preserving diffeomorphic have equivalent systems of invariants.

 A system of invariants is called \emph{admissible in dimension $6k$} if it is the system of invariants of a closed, simply-connected and oriented $6k$-dimensional manifold with torsion-free homology.
-With this terminology, for $k=1$ the classification of Jupp is then given as follows. \begin{theorem}[{\cite[Theorem 1]{Ju73}}] Two oriented closed simply-connected 6-manifolds $M$ and $M^\prime$ are orientation-preserving diffeomorphic if and only if $b_3(M)=b_3(M')$ and if their systems of invariants are equivalent.
+With this terminology, for $k=1$ the classification of Jupp is then given as follows. \begin{theorem}[{\cite[Theorem 1]{Ju73}}] Two oriented closed simply-connected 6-manifolds $M$ and $M^\prime$ are orientation-preserving diffeomorphic if and only if $b_3(M)=b_3(M')$ and their systems of invariants are equivalent.
 A system of invariants $(H,\mu,w,p)$ is admissible in dimension $6$ if and only if

-holds for all $W\in H$ that restrict to $w$. \end{theorem} For $k>1$, due to the much larger range of (co-)homology groups one needs to consider and since there can exist exotic spheres, there is no such classification possible.
+holds for all $W\in H$ whose reduction to $H\otimes \Z/2$ is $w$. \end{theorem} For $k>1$, due to the much larger range of (co-)homology groups one needs to consider and since there can exist exotic spheres, there is no such classification possible.

 Theorem \ref{T:JUPP} is commonly referred to as the classification of closed, simply-connected 6-manifolds with torsion-free homology.
 It should be noted that the term \textquotedblleft classification\textquotedblright\ can be misleading in this context: in fact, Jupp's result shows that the classification of closed, simply-connected 6-manifolds with torsion-free homology is \emph{equivalent} to the classification of equivalence classes of systems of invariant that satisfy \eqref{EQ:JUPP_I} and there is no classification known of the latter, except if $\textup{rk}(H)=1$ (this is obvious) or if $\textup{rk}(H)=2$, in which case there exists a partial classification by Schmitt \cite{Sc97}.